siid14/Coding-Lab--3--zyBook--CSC-340/README.md

-This is a just a work project for class purpose, made in March 2023 - Every copyright of this code remains to me - and should not be copy or plagiarize.
+This is a just a work project for class purpose, made in March 2023 - Every copyright of this code remains to me - and must not be plagiarize.

 Can contact me on sid.14boys@yahoo.fr